 Arts4All Florida coordinates artist in residence programs in schools and Department of Juvenile Justice facilities throughout the State of Florida.
 Residencies are tied directly to Florida Standards and increase the artistic skills and cognitive learning of students with and without disabilities, as well as provide a venue for students to express themselves creatively in appropriate ways.

-Performance Residency: Eight one-hour sessions in music, movement/dance, or drama, and a cuminating performance at a local theater space.
+Performance Residency: Seven one-hour sessions in music, movement/dance, or drama, and a cuminating performance at a local theater space.

 Museum Residency: Seven one-hour sessions in visual art, two trips to a local museum, and a public exhibition.